 - If you have completed less than 20 credits of college work, please submit all high school transcripts or transcript evaluations.

 - If your native language is not English and/or if your primary language of instruction has not been English, you will be required to submit proof of English Proficiency.
 This can be demonstrated by submitting one of the following:

 - Official SAT or ACT score

 - Successful completion of English 1 and English 2 at a US institution with a grade of B or higher

 - Successful completion of Loyola’s ADVANCED ESL Program (see more details here)

-Special Note Regarding Certificate-Seeking Students: Loyola does not process I-20 or DS-2019 forms for full-time student or exchange visas in our SCPS certificate programs.
-Our certificate programs are designed as part-time programs for working professionals and cannot be used to maintain legal status in the United States.
+Certificate Students and Student Visas: Loyola does not process I-20 or DS-2019 forms for students pursuing the certificate programs.
+Our certificate programs are designed as part-time programs for working professionals and cannot be used to obtain or maintain legal status in the United States.

 Online Programs: Loyola University Chicago cannot offer online degree programs outside the United States.
 If you are pursuing your degree online, is entirely YOUR responsibility to determine the state of the law, the potential validity, recognition, and use of the online degree for your jurisdiction.
 You will need to ensure that that complies with all applicable rules and regulations.
 If required, we are able to provide a certificate of completion of the BA program or certificates in lieu of a degree to comply with any applicable local law.